Tokyo Olympics digest: Indonesia takes gold in women's badminton | DW | 02.08.2021

 Greysia Polii and Apriyani Rahayu be came the first female pair from Indonesia to win gold in women's doubles.
-Elsewhere, Puerto Rico picked up their second ever gold medal.
-Follow the latest from Tokyo on DW.
+Elsewhere, Puerto Rico picked up their second-ever gold medal.
+Follow the latest from Tokyo with DW.

 Indonesia's Apriyani Rahayu (left) and Greysia Polii (right) after winning women's doubles gold in badminton